 Some of my favorite websites for my Client Closet gowns are Free People, Nothing Fits But, Morning Lavender (save 10%) Filly Boo, ASOS, Lulu’s, Vici Collection, Red Dress Boutique, Baltic Born (save 15% with this coupon!), Show Me Your Mumu, Forever 21, and Windsor.
 For WOW dresses that are showstoppers (and more of an investment), I love Reclamation Design Co. and Magic Dresses by GM.

 What about dads and kids?

 I personally do not offer clothing for dads and kids, but some photographers do.
-My mamas are always the star of the show, and with pregnancy and postpartum body changes, I can understand how hard it is to want to invest in beautiful dresses that will only fit them for a short season.
-Dads and kids are usually much easier, and more affordable, to shop for and my clients have had no issues finding or shopping clothing for the rest of their family.
+My mamas are always the star of the show.
+With pregnancy and postpartum body changes, I can understand how hard it is to want to invest in beautiful dresses that will only fit them for a short season.
+Dads and kids are usually much easier, and more affordable, to shop for.
+My clients have had no issues finding or shopping clothing for the rest of their family.
 My go-tos for dressing the family are Zara, H&M, Gap, Old Navy, and J. Crew.
-For little girls, I especially love Joyfolie and Bailey’s Blossoms.
+For little girls, I especially love Rylee & Cru, Nothing Fits But, and Ivy City Co.

 How do you buy dresses to complement your photography style?

 If you take a peek at my Instagram or my website, you’ll see right away that I’m a bight & airy, film-inspired photographer.
 I prefer lots of white, soft tones, and neutrals.
 Nearly all of the dresses in my Client Closet are pale, neutral colors.

 I want my clients to also be attracted to this aesthetic.
 That’s what usually makes for a great client/photographer relationship!